alimurtzaa/TaranaWeb/README.md

 # Tarana - A Social Sharing Platform

-Welcome to Tarana, a website where users can create their profiles and share their thoughts, known as tars, with the community.
+Welcome to Tarana, a website where users can create their profiles, chat and share their thoughts, known as tars, with the community.
 Tars allows users to post their ideas, and others can engage by liking and commenting on them.

 ## Features
 * Profile Creation: Users can create their profiles, set up their bio, and customize their information.